bepu/bepuphysics2/Documentation/roadmap.md

 - Additional ease of use features, especially for supplying custom body properties to collision filtering and velocity integration.
 - All of the (important) constraints from v1.
 - More educational demos, including some deeper dives like showing how to create a custom voxel world collidable.

+Of this list, only convex hulls remain incomplete.

 ### Nice-to-haves
 There are a few features which aren't fundamentally required for a release, but which are still high value.
 These might get pulled into one of the above milestones if possible.
 If they don't make it into the first version, they might show up later.